nowsecure/secure-mobile-development/coding_practices/2014-06-06-anti-temper-techniques.md

 ---
 layout: guide
 title: "Implement Anti-tamper Techniques"
-description: "Apps can be tampered with or backdoored and then re-signed by an attacker."
+description: "Attackers can tamper with or install a backdoor on an app and then re-sign it."
 published: 1
 categories:
   - coding-practices